Coverwatch

 For a clean-record ecommerce program, expect flat to +10% blended across all lines.
 The liability portion moves +5% to +15% depending on product category.
 Above +25% on flat revenue is a restructuring trigger, not a normal market move.

 Not based on the increase alone.
-Switch when your broker can't explain which lines moved and why, when your carrier is exiting your product category without offering alternatives, or when the market hasn't been shopped in two to three years.
+Switch when your broker can't explain which lines moved and why.
+Also switch if your carrier is exiting your product category without offering alternatives, or if the market hasn't been shopped in two to three years.

 Liability softening will lag the broader market because it's driven by lawsuit costs, not capacity.
 Property and cyber are already soft.
 Without changes to how juries award damages, expect liability to stay firm at least through 2027.